What is geography?

 A: Excellent question!
 Have a look at our Why Geography? page to find out.
 In addition, consider taking one of the following as your first geography class: Geography of the Natural Environment (GEOG 111G), World Regional Geography (GEOG 112G), Culture and Environment (GEOG 120G).
 During your class, speak to your professor about the major.
 Drop by the department for a tour!

-A: If you are already a student at NMSU, simply complete this Request for Change of Major form.
-If you are not yet a student at NMSU, have a look at our Admission Process page for information.
+A: If you are already a student at NMSU, simply complete this Request for Change of Major.
+If you are not yet a student at NMSU, have a look and tour Undergraduate Program Admission Process for information.
 We would love to have you join the department and help you get a job when you graduate.
 Talk to us anytime if you have any questions or concerns.

 - Human-Environment Relationships (HER)